Protesters gather at HMP Bronzefield to call for end to pregnant women in prison

 Mel Evans, 39, from Manchester, who set up the campaign group No Births Behind Bars along with her friend Emma Hughes, also joined the protest on Saturday.

-She said both her and Emma were told they faced jailtime after being charged over a protest a few years ago.
+She said both she and Emma were told they faced jail time after being charged over a protest a few years ago.
 Emma was pregnant at the time.

 The pair were ultimately sentenced to a community order but the experience prompted them to set up the campaign group, she said.